Pylons/pyramid/docs/narr/views.rst

   world!</body></html>']`` or it can be a file-like object, or any other sort of iterable.

-You don't need to always use :class:`webob.Response` to represent a response.  :term:`WebOb` provides a range of different "exception" classes which can act as response objects too.
-For example, an instance of the class ``webob.exc.HTTPFound`` is also a valid response object (see :ref:`http_redirect`).

 Furthermore, a view needn't *always* return a Response object.
-If a view happens to return something which does not implement the Response interface, :mod:`repoze.bfg` will attempt to use a :term:`renderer` to construct a response.
+If a view happens to return something which does not implement the WebOb Response interface, :mod:`repoze.bfg` will attempt to use a :term:`renderer` to construct a response.
 For example:

 .. code-block:: python
    :linenos: